ZJU-FAST-Lab/Ground-effect-controller/README.md

 # Ground-effect-controller

-Supplementary materials for the paper: Ground-Effect-Aware Modeling and Control for Multicopters.
+The supplementary material for the paper: Ground-Effect-Aware Modeling and Control for Multicopters.

 <p align="center">
     <img src="./figs/header.PNG" alt="description" width="400"/>